roguesupport/FreeContributor/README.md

-This project is still in **beta**!
-It currently works well, but some changes may be expected.

 <!-- language: lang-none -->
       ______              _____            _        _ _           _
      |  ____|            / ____|          | |      (_) |         | |